KJJZ: KJJZ-HD2

 On January 28, 2018, KJJZ launched an alternative rock format on its HD2 subchannel, branded as "Alt 101.5".
 This was the first time the Palm Springs area had an alternative rock station since KMRJ abandoned the format in 2008.
+The subchannel feeds FM translator K268AH at 101.5 FM in Palm Springs.

+KJJZ-HD3

+KJJZ offers a sports radio format on its HD3 subchannel.
+Programming is mostly from CBS Sports Radio.
+It also carries the syndicated Dan Patrick Show from Fox Sports Radio.
+The subchannel feeds FM translator K274DA at 102.7 FM in Thousand Palms.
+This programming was previously heard on KXPS 1010 AM.
+On June 1, 2022, KXPS went silent.

 KJJZ-HD4

-On August 26, 2022, KJJZ began broadcasting a dance format on its HD4 subchannel, branded as "NRG".
-The HD4 channel was paired with FM translator K265FH in Cathedral City, which had been used to rebroadcast KPSF (1200 AM).
-The HD4 channel and 100.9 translator are independently programmed and operated by NRG Broadcasting, LLC.
+On August 26, 2022, KJJZ began broadcasting a dance music format on its HD4 subchannel, branded as "NRG" pronounced like the word "energy" The HD4 channel is paired with FM translator K265FH at 100.9 FM in Cathedral City.
+That translator station had been used to rebroadcast KPSF (1200 AM).
+The HD4 subchannel and 100.9 translator are programmed independently from KJJZ.
+They are operated by NRG Broadcasting, LLC.
+On June 1, 2022, KPSF went silent.

+On September 28, 2023, the "NRG" dance format ceased broadcasting on KJJZ-HD4 and K265FH, but continues its online stream through its website.

+On November 6, 2023, KJJZ-HD4 launched a Regional Mexican format, branded as "La Grande 100.9".